What are the symptoms of a food allergy?

 A food allergy can cause a life-threatening condition called anaphylaxis.
 It is when released chemicals act on the blood vessels to cause swelling.
 Food allergies typically appear instantly and up to two hours after consumption.

-A food intolerance, on the other hand, may take up to three days to show any symptoms, making it problematic to identify the cause.
+On the other hand, food intolerance may take up to three days to show any symptoms, making it problematic to identify the cause.
 Food intolerance is not life-threatening but can cause distressing symptoms, such as Irritable Bowel Syndrome (IBS), migraines and headaches, skin issues, tiredness and joint pain.

 Suspect you may have a food intolerance instead of a food allergy?
 Don't worry.
 We were named Food Intolerance Testing Company of the Year 2018 and 2019, and we specialise in home-to-lab tests.